Paulinojr/TYP01/README.md

     $ npm install
     ```

-  Then, access the client folder with
+  Then, access the client folder with:
   ```
     $ cd client/
   ```